 Which path is better?

 Neither path is better unless your own perspective makes it so.
 Either one will take you to the doorway to professional certification.
 Both have the potential to give you the knowledge, skills, and judgment you will need at the bedside.

 Where can I find out more?

 Everyone in sonography has a story, and you’ll want to talk to professionals already in the field.
 There are general-interest and topic-specific professional organizations for sonographers; these offer their own perspectives on the field.
 The ultimate resource to plan your future by is the prerequisite guidelines established by the three professional certification organizations.
-You can easily compare the two largest: click Prerequisites to Certification.

 The prerequisites are subject to constant revision; visit their sites for up-to-the-minute information: